 - Since our bodies are approximately 50-65 per cent water, it is clear that we need plenty of it.

 - Water is important for our bodies because it keeps us hydrated (which contributes to our youthful appearance) and our cells plump.

 - After Exfoliating, I ensure I use Sun Protection.

 When exfoliating sensitive areas of the body, such as the face, use caution.
 Exfoliating these areas too much can cause dryness, redness, and itching.

 So when I started with Rodan and Fields Soothe, I would only exfoliate once a week.
-With consistent use of the Soothe Regimen, I found my skin sensitivity diminishing.
-I moved onto Rodan and Fields Reverse, a gentle exfoliating wash; I would use this twice daily.
+However, with consistent use of the Soothe Regimen, I found my skin sensitivity diminishing.
+So I moved onto Rodan and Fields Reverse, a gentle exfoliating wash; I would use this twice daily.